 칫솔 한번씩 소독하면 좋은것같아요 세균번식도 막아주니까요

-◇Rinse multiple times
+◇Rinse several times

 =============

-Disinfect your toothbrush as well.
+Disinfect your toothbrush too.

 Because bacteria can multiply,